-Visiting London to learn English is more than an educational endeavour.
-Stepping foot into the bustling streets of London is the start of a journey through the heart of English language and culture.
+Visiting London to learn English is more than just a holiday and a learning venture.
+Stepping foot into the busy streets of London is the start of a journey through the heart of English language and culture.

-From the historic landmarks to the vibrant neighborhoods, every corner of the city provides insights into the language and culture that defines modern-day Britain.
+From historic landmarks to vibrant neighborhoods, every corner of the city gives insights into the language and culture that defines modern-day Britain.

 Join us as we embark on a virtual tour of London, uncovering the ways in which the Capital can enrich your understanding of English language and culture.